Zonasky/.github/profile/README.md

 # Zonasky

 Zonasky is an organization that specializes in making cool PocketMine plugins.
-We were founded by [skyss0fly](https://github.com/skyss0fly) and our developer is [Inaayat](https://github.com/Inaay).
+We were founded by [skyss0fly](https://github.com/skyss0fly) and our developer is [RealMeow](https://github.com/NotRealMeow).

 ## About Us

 At Zonasky, we are passionate about creating innovative plugins that enhance the PocketMine server experience.
-Our team is composed of a talented developer named inaayat (I Can't code that good -skyss0fly) who is constantly striving to create the best plugins possible.
+Our team is composed of a talented developer named NotRealMeow and skyss0fly who are constantly striving to create the best plugins possible.

 ## Our Plugins